- Approximately 70% of applicants for Leah Jay rental properties have pets

 Assistance animals, such as guide dogs, are exempt from these restrictions.

 Recently, several parties have proposed motions to disallow ‘no pets’ clauses in rental contracts, including the Tenants Union of NSW and a faction of the NSW Labor Party.
-An online petition has even sprung up, gaining almost 50,000 signatures so far.
+An online petition has even sprung up, gaining more than 18,000 signatures so far.

 In June 2016, the NSW Residential Tenancies Act underwent review, and several submissions making the above proposal were considered.
 However, it was ultimately decided that the existing rules be kept in place for now.

-If changes are eventually made to the Residential Tenancies Act and ‘no pets’ clauses are disallowed, landlords won’t be able to place a blanket ban on pets in their properties.
+If changes are eventually made to the Residential Tenancies Act and ‘no pets’ clauses are disallowed, landlords won’t be able to place a blanket ban on pets in rental properties.